Avanade/Beef/samples/My.Hr/docs/Employee-DB.md

 - `Ref.RelationshipType`
 - `Ref.USState`

 At the command line execute the following commands.
-This will automatically create the tables as required using the reference data template given the `Ref` schema specified.
+This will automatically create the tables as required using the reference data template given the `-creatref` option specified.
 No further changes will be needed for these tables.

 ```
-dotnet run scriptnew -create Ref.Gender
+dotnet run scriptnew -createref Ref.Gender
-dotnet run scriptnew -create Ref.TerminationReason
+dotnet run scriptnew -createref Ref.TerminationReason
-dotnet run scriptnew -create Ref.RelationshipType
+dotnet run scriptnew -createref Ref.RelationshipType
-dotnet run scriptnew -create Ref.USState
+dotnet run scriptnew -createref Ref.USState
 ```

 <br/>